lilibaker/data-science-S2023/challenges/c08-structures-assignment.md

     ## # A tibble: 1 × 3
     ##   pof_lo pof_est pof_hi
     ##    <dbl>   <dbl>  <dbl>
-    ## 1 0.0170  0.0178 0.0187
+    ## 1 0.0177  0.0185 0.0193

 - Assuming your scopus is the probability of failure `POF` defined above, does your estimate exhibit real variability, induced variability, or both?
-  - Both.
-There is real variability from the variations between the samples (as discussed in q1) since the values in q3 exhibited the real variability from the samples themselves.
-Thus, by using them to generate the POF in this question, the real variability is still present.
-The induced variability comes from the variation in datapoints even though the same values of meanlog and sdlog are used in the generation of the samples.
+  - The estimate exhibits induced variability, which partially comes from the effect of the limited sample size on the calculation of the POF, as well as the variability that comes from the Monte Carlo sampling.
 - Does this confidence interval imply that `POF < 0.03`?
   - Yes, the estimated POF is below 0.03, and the confidence interval lies below 0.03.